QuNB-Repo/DLCheM/projects/extractembeddings/README.md

 You also need a pre-trained schnet model that has been **checkpoint-saved** along with its **model_state_dict()**, it is really important to save the model_state_dict() if you are to train your own model.

 We have a pre-trained schnet already (and model_state_dict() saved), uploaded and ready for use.
 However, because it was trained on schnetpack 0.3, it seems to only work on schnetpack 0.3, so that version has to be loaded.

+Below are the steps to load trained model's state dictionary, extract a layer, such as embedding layers or interaction layers, and perform the same analysis (dimension reduction and lineear discriminant analysis with functional-group-labelled embeddings)

+_Step 1) load trained model_